-If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 After roughly 10 minutes of charging, disconnect the Nest Thermostat from the USB charger.
-If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the Nest.
-Once it has completely restarted, plug it back in to complete charging.
-After about 60 minutes of charging, unplug the Nest Thermostat and reattach it to its base.
+If the thermostat has turned on during this time, turn it off and then turn it back on again, manually restarting the Nest.
+Once it has completely restarted, plug it back in to reach full charge.
+After another 60 minutes of charging, detach the Nest Thermostat and reattach it to its base.

 You should be be ready to go and this point, but again, for more elaborate instructions and information, see Nest Support.

-If you have gone through both of these processes and the Nest Thermostat is still having issues, you will need to bring in reinforcements.
+If you have gone through both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some experts.
 Enter us!
-If Gordon's Service Experts set up your Nest Thermostat, please feel free to call us at 405-432-2197 or schedule an appointment online.
+If Gordon's Service Experts set up your Nest Thermostat, please give us a call at 405-432-2197 or schedule an appointment online.
 If your Nest Thermostat was not put in by Gordon's Service Experts, please contact Nest Support here.